How to generate an OpenAPI document with Pydantic V2

 and Owner

-models to include additional information in the generated OpenAPI schema.
+models to include additional information in the generated OpenAPI document.

 We’ll use the Field